Bonus content: Detailed simulation of cluster costs with CAST AI vs. GKE Autopilot

 - GKE Autopilot doesn’t support security features such as binary authorization, Kubernetes Alpha APIs, or legacy authentication options

-To check for potential savings, users can run the CAST AI free Cluster Analyzer.
+Users can run the CAST AI free Cluster Analyzer to check for potential savings.
 The read-only agent evaluates their infrastructure and makes specific recommendations free of charge.
 Users can then implement these results manually or turn automatic cost optimization features on, choosing between two options (both with a free trial): Growth and Enterprise.
 Cost reductions of at least 50% are guaranteed using CAST AI.

 GKE Autopilot clusters come at a flat fee of $0.10/h per cluster for every cluster after the free tier, adding to that the CPU, memory, and ephemeral storage compute resources provisioned for the pods.
 The Autopilot control plane and simple GKE cost $72 per month.
 But compared to standard GKE, the CPU and RAM costs in Autopilot are double.